decode-detroit/minerva/README.md

 ## Raspberry Pi-like Systems (ARM)

 It's possible to run Minerva on less-capible systems!
-For example, a Raspberry Pi 4 can manage most of the tasks of a full computer (video is a bit touchy - working on it).
+For example, a Raspberry Pi 4 can manage most of the tasks of a full computer (video is a bit touchy).

 Take careful notes of the steps to
 * cross-compile Minerva, and